-When and Why You Should Turn Down A Writing Job
+5 Signs You Should Turn Down a Writing Project

 Much of this clarity comes with experience.